jc5201/awesome-sound-source-separation/README.md

 # Awesome Sound Source Separation: [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
 A curated list of source separation, inspired by [awesome-computer-vision](https://github.com/jbhuang0604/awesome-computer-vision).

+This list mainly focuses on deep learning based models.
+It aims to introduce *milestones* works and essential things for beginner researchers(including myself).

 This list may contain incorrect informations and I don't want this list to be exhaustive.
 If I miss **important** papers or anyone found incorrect informations, please let me know via Github issue.

-This list mainly focuses on deep learning based models.

-** WIP: This list is in construction. **
+**WIP: This list is in construction.**

 ## Contributing